 During the summer of 2016, while the band toured Canada in support of their album, Man Machine Poem, I stopped writing about leadership, culture, purpose and the like … and devoted my writing to all things Hip.
-Whether on Forbes, the Huffington Post or Psychology Today–places where I write frequently–for a 30-day period my writing was solely dedicated to all things Hip.
+For a 30-day period my writing was solely dedicated to all things Hip.

 As I crisscrossed the country–catching half of the tour myself including the final show in K-Town–I wanted to do my bit to support the band’s efforts to raise money for the Gord Downie Fund for Brain Cancer Research, a fund set up in partnership with Sunnybrook Foundation.
 Each time I wrote a piece about the band or Downie–and promoted it heavily among my social networks–I urged people to donate.
 I hope it made a difference.
 I hope my writing had some sort of impact.